benwzj/benwzj.github.io/_drafts/2023-10-14-network-permance.md

     - Event listener breakpoints

 - Analyzing Load performance
-  - Start with **Audits** Panel
+  - Start with **Lighthouse** Panel
-  - Analyze further with Coverage tag, performace panel, or Network panel depond on the resule of audit panel results.
+  - Analyze further with Coverage tag, performace panel, or Network panel depond on the resule of Lighthouse panel results.

 ### How to use Chrome DevTools
-Usful shortcut: command+shift+p
-It have Panel, Drawer,

 ## Questions
 - What is Site Speed Test
 - What is routing, data fetching, and generating HTML
 - What is Network Waterfall.
+How to read waterfall charts.
 Network Waterfall charts show what network requests are made when loading a web page.
 They are often used to analyze website speed and identify opportunities for optimization.
 Many DevTools provide Network Waterfall charts, Like Chrome DevTools.

 It provides you with a visual representation of how all the assets on your website load.
 This includes CSS, JavaScript, HTML, images, plugins, and third-party content.